mathieutardy/ABSA/README.md

+# Aspect Based Sentiment Analysis

-## 1. Author of this exercice 2
+## 1. Objective of the model

-- Mathieu Tardy
-- Jérémie Feron
-- Tom Huix
-- Benjamin Bonvalet
+We built a model that performs Aspect Based Sentiment Analysis.
+To put it simply, the model looks at customer reviews and extracts a category and sentiment (positive, negative & neutral).
+This is useful to determine the most important weaknesses of a product.
+It can be used to determine the priorities to fix in a development roadmap.

-## 2. Description of our algorithm
+## 2. Description of the algorithm

 Data preprocessing: